 The basic requirements include a minimum of four seminars, two language exams (unless already completed with the MA), a comprehensive and dissertation-area exam, a colloquium presentation and a dissertation.
+One of these seminars must be FAH1001H: Methods in Art History (unless an exception has been made by the Director of Graduate Studies).
 You will be expected to maintain an A- average in your course work and complete your language exams in a timely fashion and before sitting the comprehensive exams; in addition, your progress will be reviewed annually to assure that you have met expectations.
 Students who fail to make satisfactory progress during the first two years may have their registration terminated.
 Here is a typical itinerary through the PhD program for a fully-funded student (as we expect all PhD students to be):

 - Year 1: course work; complete all language requirements; study for comprehensive exams.

-- Year 2: complete comprehensive exams during fall term; submit dissertation proposal; start dissertation research.
+- Year 2: Qualifying Year: complete comprehensive exams during fall term; submit dissertation proposal; start dissertation research.